YoelMonsalve/LinkedIn/articles/1/kill-command_EN.md

 ^Z                               <-- you press CTRL + Z [1]+  Stopped                 python lazy.py

-$ kill -CONT %1                  <-- this will resume process
+$ kill -CONT %1                  <-- this will resume the process
 $ Lazy program says ...
 Bye !    <-- process is done
 ```